danvolchek/door-unlocker/readme.md

 ## 3D Model
 ### Install instructions
   - Install [FreeCAD](https://www.freecadweb.org/).
 See the note at the end of the overview about FreeCAD, though.
-  - Once you've printed things out, you'll need to
+  - Once you've printed things out (unless you improve the model) you'll need to:
     - File down the motor holder slightly to get it to fit the servo.
     - File the gear teeth down slightly so they mesh nicer.
   - I ended up not using the magnet where the Arduino is because it was already firmly attached to the door and I didn't want to break the electronics.